12 releases (7 breaking)

 }

 3. Create a state query for constructing a view from events by deriving the StateQuery trait.
-To achieve this, define the event group using the #[state_query] attribute and annotate fields containing identifiers with #[id].
-The library uses the annotated IDs to filter events in the specified group, retaining only those with corresponding IDs.
+To achieve this, define the event stream using the #[state_query] attribute and annotate fields containing identifiers with #[id].
+The library uses the annotated IDs to filter events in the specified stream, retaining only those with corresponding IDs.
 The state must also implement the StateMutate trait, which defines how the data contained in the events is aggregated to construct the state:

 use crate::event::{CartEvent, CouponEvent, DomainEvent};